thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-docker-ubuntu-quickstart.md

 L’idéal est de commencer en utilisant [Docker].

 <!--Anchors-->
-[Connexion au portail]: #logon
+[Log on to the Portal]: #logon
-[Création d’une machine virtuelle avec l’image Docker fournie par Canonical et MSOpenTech]: #createvm
+[Create a VM with the Docker Image from Canonical and MSOpenTech]: #createvm
-[Connexion via SSH]: #havingfun
+[Connect with SSH and Have Fun]: #havingfun
 [Next steps]: #next-steps